guanlongzhao/ppg-gmm/README.md

 - Essentially, as long as you can install _Kaldi_, the _Montreal Forced Aligner_, and _Matlab_ on your OS, this package should work just fine
 - Fast CPU and large RAM (>=16GB) are preferred

+## Data
+The [L2-ARCTIC corpus](https://psi.engr.tamu.edu/l2-arctic-corpus/) is an excellent dataset for accent conversion tasks, and it is freely available.

 ## Install

 ### Download the source code